aaronjgreenberg/dotfiles/README.md

 The Setup
 ---------
 My files are organized topically, in folders.
 The files in a directory are associated with the software called out by that directory.
-Files ending with '.symlink' are symlinked into your ~/ folder, and files ending with '.zsh' are sourced by your shell on startup.
-Files in bin/ are made available in your path.
+Files ending with `.symlink` are symlinked into your `~/` folder, and files ending with `.zsh` are sourced by your shell on startup.
+Files in `bin/` and `utils/` are made available in your path. `bin/` files are useful functions and `utils/` files include scripts that are useful for sourcing in other scripts.
 For some more information, check out [Holman's README](http://git.io/eoJIZA).
 His dotfiles are an inspiration.

 Installation
 ------------